The-Marcy-Lab-School/problem-set-7_1/README.md

 ## Coding Exercise: HTTP Server
 1. You must build out a basic server using the `http` module.

 2. There is some starter code.
+First, look at the `package.json` file which lists one dev dependency: `nodemon`.
 To start the server, you must first install dependencies by running `npm install`.
 In the `package.json` file, the `"start"` script uses [nodemon](https://nodemon.io/).
 You can start your server by running `npm start`.
 Any changes to your file will restart the server.

 3. Build your server so that it responds differently to different pathnames.
 If the path is `/`, the app should return a plain text response of "Hello World!".
 If the path is `/dogs`, the app should return a plain text response of "Hello Dogs!".
 For any other path, we should return a plain text message of "Sorry, that route does not exist."